Prathamesh326/TinDog-website-project/README.md

 Meet new and interesting dogs nearby.

-Easy to use.
+Easy to use.< br / >
-So easy to use, even your dog could do it.
+So easy to use, even your dog could do it.< br / >

-Elite Clientele.
+Elite Clientele.< br / >
-We have all the dogs, the greatest dogs.
+We have all the dogs, the greatest dogs.< br / >

 Guaranteed to work.
 Find the love of your dog's life or your money back.